drycc/workflow/src/quickstart/provider/aws/dns.md

 ### Using nip.io

-If you do not have registered a domain name and just want to try out Workflow on AWS, we can use the `nip.io` wildcard DNS service to route arbitrary hostnames to the Deis Workflow edge router.
+If you do not have registered a domain name and just want to try out Workflow on AWS, we can use the `nip.io` wildcard DNS service to route arbitrary hostnames to the Drycc Workflow edge router.
 This lets us point the Workflow CLI at your cluster without having to either use your own domain or update DNS!